What Will You Study

 You will undertake an extensive course of study, gain a wide range of skills and have the opportunity to cover many innovative and exciting modules that make Geography at Lancaster distinctive.

-In the fourth and final year of the programme you will take four modules from the wide range of masters-level modules on offer by our Environment Centre including Disaster Management, Sustainable Systems and Low-Carbon Energy Use.
+In the fourth and final year of your degree you will take four modules from the wide range of masters-level modules on offer by our Environment Centre including Disaster Management, Sustainable Systems and Low-Carbon Energy Use.
 You will also undertake a dissertation and crucially, a ten week placement with a graduate employer.
 This will give you an introduction to a graduate employer and experience at a critical stage of your study.

 - Biological Sciences : BSc Hons